sharkdude6789/Glitchymew/README.md

 - Bello
 - I have no fu**in' clue what im doing
-- but i love to pretend like i will make a change that matters some day
+- but i love to pretend like i will make a commit/pull that matters some day

 lang tierlist out of boredom